 Puff Pastry Sweets

 Crispy, buttery-tasting, and melt-in-your-mouth pastries by BiancoForno found at Carrefour.
 The Ventaglini are charmingly called Schweineöhrchen ("little pig ears") in German.
-The Fiorentine are filled with apricot jam: sweet, sticky, and perfect with an espresso.
+The Fiorentine are filled with apricot jam.
+Both perfect with an espresso.

 Cornetti